pgonzaleznetwork/HappySoup.io/README.md

 ## The best feature - Deployment Boundaries

+Jump to the the Who is this for for section to see how admins and developers can also use this app.

 #### Why Salesforce DX has seen poor adoption

 Salesforce DX introduced the idea of breaking down your org into packages with discrete and modular functionality.